 - The requirement for sufficient entropy requires the presence of dedicated device and process in order to provide evidence that the key K{chip} has been generated appropriately.
-As the key K{chip} is generated by a dedicated hardware security module (HSM) with appropriate certification the objective O.GBIC_Key is covered. - The used HSM is certified by: FIPS 140-2 Consolidated Validation Certificate, consolidated certificate No. 0006.
-2011/06/30, by the National Institute of Standards and Technology of the United States of America and the Communications Security Establishment of the Government of Canada. - The additional requirements imply the presence of a dedicated GBIC process with additional protection means for the key handling and management after its generation in the HSM.
-Infineon Technologies has implemented a dedicated process with role separation, access protection, transport protection during the internal different instances and implements a separate specific process for protected delivery of the key K{chip} to the user.
-This covers the objective O.Process_GBIC. - The GBIC requirement 2 is covered by the flash loader package 1 of PP [9] as justified in section 5.3.
+As the key K{chip} is generated by a dedicated hardware security module (HSM) with appropriate certification this requirement is fulfilled. - The used HSM is certified by: FIPS 140-2 Validation Certificate, certificate No. 1137, signed May 2009, by representatives of the National Institute of Standards and Technology of the United States of America and the Communications Security Establishment of the Government of Canada. - The additional requirements imply the presence of a dedicated GBIC process with additional protection means for the key handling and management after its generation in the HSM.
+Infineon Technologies has implemented a dedicated process with role separation, access protection, transport protection during the internal different instances and implements a separate specific process for protected delivery of the key K{chip} to the user. - The GBIC requirement 2 is covered by the flash loader package 1 of PP [9] as justified in section 5.3.